AdminVin/W1X-Debloat/README.md

 <br>

 ## What is W1X Debloat?
 W1X Debloat is a small PowerShell script that optimizes your Windows 10/11 installation.
-It removes all bloatware, increases privacy and performance.

-Originally created for personal use to quickly remove bloatware and disable intrusive Microsoft spying.
+Originally created for personal use to kill bloatware, and more importantly stop Microsoft from spying.
 Friends found it helpful, so here you go!
 <br><br>